The Best Free Password Managers of 2025

 TotalAV’s mid-tier plan costs $39 for the first year and supports up to six devices.
 That comes out to about $6.50 per device.
 And six devices would be tight to split the plan with a friend or family member.
 It also doesn’t include Total Password.
 The top-tier plan costs $49 for the first year and supports up to eight devices.
 That’s only $6.13 per device.
 It includes Total Password too.

-Features Internet Security Total Security Supported devices 6 8 Antivirus Yes Yes Malware, ransomware, and phishing protection Yes Yes System and browser tune-up Yes Yes Adblock Yes Yes VPN Yes Yes Total Password No Yes Price $39 for the first year then $129 per year $49 for the first year then $149 per year So, if you’re using each of the devices on the TotalAV Internet Security plan, whether by going in on a plan with someone else or on your own, you can get Total Password for free.
-It might even save you some money if you can split the plan with someone!
+Features Internet Security Total Security Supported devices 6 8 Antivirus Yes Yes Malware, ransomware, and phishing protection Yes Yes System and browser tune-up Yes Yes Adblock Yes Yes VPN Yes Yes Total Password No Yes Price $39 for the first year then $129 per year $49 for the first year then $149 per year So, if you can get by with the six-device limit on TotalAV Internet Security’s plan, you can get Total Password for free.
+It might even save you some money if you can split the plan with a close friend or family member.

 Our Total Password Experience